Use rstream as a Connectivity Layer for Codex

 rstream mcp publish --name codex-rstream-mcp --label role=codex

-Published MCP endpoints should stay token-protected and use a short-lived token scoped to that tunnel.
+Published MCP endpoints stay token-protected and use a short-lived token scoped to that tunnel.
 When the client can attach headers, use Authorization: Bearer <token>.
 Use a rstream.token query parameter only where the protocol or browser client cannot attach headers, and mint it shortly before use with a narrow resource boundary for the MCP tunnel and path.

 Access Boundaries, Approval, and Cleanup